 Q: When is the next application period?

-Q: How will Pass/No Pass (N/NP) be handled?
+Q: How will Pass/No Pass (P/NP) be handled?

-A: Students must have grades for all prerequisites, no P/NP will be accepted.
+A: Applicants should get grades for prerequisites, no P/NP will be accepted.

 Q: How will Excused Withdrawals (EW) be handled?